-11. All bank accounts will be opened in the name of the Conservation Board for the Cotswolds AONB.

-12. Bank accounts may only be opened or closed with the authority of the Board or the Executive Committee, on the signature of the Chief Executive Officer.

-13. The Finance Officer is responsible for liaising with the organisation's bankers in relation to accounts, statements and cheques.

-14. All cheques and payment arrangements shall be ordered on the authority of the Chief Executive Officer who shall make proper arrangements for their security.

-15. Cheques and electronic payments will be authorised by two different people in accordance with the delegation of the Chief Executive Officer.
-Payments will only be completed on the presentation of a certified voucher through the Board's SAGE accounting system.

-16. Both officers authorising the payment will check that the payment is proper and in accordance with the budget.

-17. The Chief Executive Officer will inform the Board bankers of changes to the authorised signatories to the Boards accounts.

-18. Bank reconciliations shall be carried out regularly and at least monthly by the Finance Officer who will inform the Chief Executive Officer of the results.
+- 11. All bank accounts will be opened in the name of the Conservation Board for the Cotswolds AONB. - 12.
+Bank accounts may only be opened or closed with the authority of the Board or the Executive Committee, on the signature of the Chief Executive Officer. - 13.
+The Finance Officer is responsible for liaising with the organisation's bankers and shall ensure that bank mandates are kept up to date. - 14.
+Cheques and electronic payments will be authorised by two different people in accordance with the delegation of the Chief Executive Officer and both officers authorising the payment will check that the payment is proper and in accordance with the budget. - 15.
+The Finance Officer is accountable for ensuring that bank reconciliations are carried out regularly and at least monthly.
+The Finance Officer will inform the Chief Executive Officer of the results.